mdarif055/ITIS-6177-Final-Project-Text-Extraction/README.md

    - Add the provided code into the cloned directory.

 2. **Install Node.js and npm**:
-   - Ensure you have Node.js installed.
+   - Ensure you have latest Node.js installed.
 [Download it from Node.js Official Website](https://nodejs.org/).
    - Verify the installation:
      ```bash
      node -v